miscellaneousbits/backup.e4/README.md

 * Supports restore from stdin.
 * Can automatically compress and decompress backups.

 Want to support this open source project?
-[Please star it : )](https://github.com/miscellaneousbits/backup.e4)
+Please star it.

 ## Table of Contents